Intuitionistic Type Theory

 6.1.1 Hyperdoctrines

 Curry’s correspondence between propositions and types was extended to predicate logic in the late 1960s by Howard (1980) and de Bruijn (1970).
 At around the same time Lawvere developed related ideas in categorical logic.
 In particular he proposed the notion of a hyperdoctrine (Lawvere 1970) as a categorical model of (typed) predicate logic.
-A hyperdoctrine is an indexed category \(P {:} T^{op} \rightarrow \mathbf{Cat}\), where \(T\) is a category where the objects represent types and the arrows represent terms.
-If \(A\) is a type then the fibre \(P(A)\) is a category of propositions depending on a variable \(x {:} A\).
+A hyperdoctrine is an indexed category \(P {:} T^{op} \rightarrow \mathbf{Cat}\), where \(T\) is a category with objects representing types and arrows representing terms.
+If \(A\) is a type then \(P(A)\) is a category of propositions depending on a variable \(x {:} A\).
 The arrows in this category are proofs \(Q \vdash R\) and can be thought of as proof-objects.
-Moreover, since we have an indexed category, for each arrow \(t\) from \(A\) to \(B\), there is a reindexing functor \(P(B) \rightarrow P(A)\) representing substitution of \(t\) for a variable \(y {:} B\).
+Moreover, since we have an indexed category, for each arrow \(t\) from \(A\) to \(B\), there is a reindexing functor \(P(B) \rightarrow P(A)\)representing substitution of \(t\) for a variable \(y {:} B\).
 The category \(P(A)\) is assumed to be cartesian closed and conjunction and implications are modelled by products and exponentials in this category.
 The quantifiers \(\exists\) and \(\forall\) are modelled by the left and right adjoints of the reindexing functor.
 Moreover, Lawvere added further structure to hyperdoctrines to model identity propositions (as left adjoints to a diagonal functor) and a comprehension schema.

 6.1.2 Contextual categories, categories with attributes, and categories with families

-A category with families is a functor \(T {:} C^{op} \rightarrow \mathbf{Fam}\), where \(\mathbf{Fam}\) is the category of families of sets.
-The category \(C\) is the category of contexts and substitutions.
+A category with families is a functor \(T {\ :\ } C^{op} \rightarrow \mathbf{Fam}\), where \(C\) is the category of contexts and substitutions and \(\mathbf{Fam}\) is the category of families of sets.
 If \(\Gamma\) is an object of \(C\) (a context), then \(T(\Gamma)\) is the family of terms of type \(A\) which depend on variables in \(\Gamma\).
 If \(\gamma\) is an arrow in \(C\) representing a substitution, then the arrow part of the functor represents substitution of \(\gamma\) in types and terms.
 A category with families also has a terminal object and a notion of context comprehension, reminiscent of Lawvere’s comprehension in hyperdoctrines.
 The terminal object captures the rules for empty contexts and empty substitutions.
 Context comprehension captures the rules for extending contexts and substitutions, and has projections capturing weakening and assumption of the last variable.

 Categories with families are algebraic structures which model the general rules of dependent type theory, those which come before the rules for specific type formers, such as \(\Pi\), \(\Sigma\), identity types, universes, etc. In order to model specific type-former corresponding extra structure needs to be added.